mantziou/mantziou.github.io/research.md

 ## Conferences, Seminars and Workshops
 ### Contributed

+**Greek Stochastics, Contemporary Bayesian Inference, Naxos Greece (7-10 Jul 2023)** *Presentation on "Bayesian model-based clustering for populations of network data"*

+**European Meating of Statisticians (EMS), Warsaw Poland (3-7 Jul 2023)** *Presentation on "The GNAR-edge model: A network autoregressive model for networks with time-varying edge weights"*

 **University of Oxford, Complexity Economics Seminar (24 May 2023)** *Presentation on "The GNAR-edge model: A network autoregressive model for networks with time-varying edge weights"*